analogdevicesinc/ai8x-synthesis/docs/WSL2.md

 Windows Subsystem for Linux 2 allows model training under Ubuntu Linux with CUDA hardware acceleration, with full compatibility to the vast number of machine learning tools that are primarily developed on Linux.

-### Requirements
+## Requirements

-#### Drive Space
+### Drive Space

-Ensure there is enough free space for the WSL2 installation and the MAX7800X tools, and datasets.
+Ensure there is enough free space for the WSL2 installation and the MAX78000/MAX78002 tools, and datasets.
 A minimum of 32 GB free space is strongly recommended, but requirements vary with the size of the datasets used.

-#### Windows Version
+### Windows Version

 New versions of Windows (Windows 10 **21H2** or newer, and Windows 11) support WSL2, the Windows Subsystem for Windows, *with* CUDA hardware acceleration.